About The Duke of Kent

 Unit of the British Army.Region: UK (England)Members of the Royal Family:The Duke of Kent, Royal Colonel

-Trust helping people with disabilities communicate more easily through computers and technology.Region: UK-wideMembers of the Royal Family:The Duke of Kent, Patron
+To educate people about World War 2 more widely.Region: UK-wideMembers of the Royal Family:The Duke of Kent, Royal Patron

 .Region: UK (England)Members of the Royal Family:The Duke of Kent, Honorary President of the Airlander Club